 A truss made from log and roughsawn ash 5×5’s.
 Steel insert is to strengthen truss.
 The butt end of the log is around 13″ diameter.
+Mom finishing logs.

 We tarped off the house for the winter so I can still work when it is wet or snowy.
 After 40 mph gusts in late November, less than a month after the tarp went up I will have to retarp it with a heavier tarp due to grommets getting ripped out and tears starting.

 June 1st.
-Working with dad stacking blocks.
-The foundation is conventional.
+Working with Dad stacking blocks.

 May 27: Poured the footer with help from Dad and Bob.